arnaudleclerc/AzureMapsControl.Components/README.md

 ## Layers

-### Tile Layer

-A Tile layer can be added after the `MapReady` event has been triggered by calling the `AddLayerAsync` method and providing the desired layer. `Options` can be attached to the `TileLayer`.
+Layers can be added to the map after the `MapReady` event has been triggered by calling the `AddLayerAsync` method and providing the desired layer with its `Options` and `EventsActivationFlags`.
+The following example describes the process with a `TileLayer`.

-Events can also be activated using the `EventActivationFlags` property on the `TileLayer`.

 ```
 @page "/TileLayerOnReady"